jdelkins/pia-tools/README.md

 I haven't tried it, doesn't feel right for my use case, wherein I run the VPN on my firewall, a Linux box running [systemd-networkd][], in the manner described below.
-Luckily, however, [PIA][] published their REST API, which is pretty simple to use; using it, we can dynamically configure our VPN with this tool suite.
+Luckily, however, [PIA][] published their REST API, which is pretty simple to use; powered by that, we can dynamically configure our systemd-networkd borne VPN tunnel and routing rules with this tool suite.

 There are a couple of ways to use a VPN.
 One way is to set it up on your workstation, laptop, or mobile device, so that your traffic is encrypted